On Campus Policy

 - If inappropriate behavior continues, students will be reminded of behavior expectations, and parents will be notified of misbehavior

-- If inappropriate behavior continues a third time, parents will be contacted and students may be withdrawn from camp
+- If inappropriate behavior continues a third time, parents will be contacted for immediate student pick up and students may be withdrawn from camp

 Examples of Unacceptable Behavior